Be Prepared for Future Floods

 Steps to Clean a Basement Concrete Floor After a Flood:

+1. **Remove standing water.** Use a wet/dry vacuum or a mop and bucket to remove any standing water from the floor.
+2. **Sweep up debris.** Once the water is removed, sweep up any debris such as mud, leaves, or other materials.
 3. **Mop the floor.** Use a mop and a cleaning solution made with one part bleach to four parts water.
 Mop the floor thoroughly, making sure to get into all the corners and crevices.
+4. **Rinse the floor.** After mopping the floor, rinse it with clean water.
+5. **Dry the floor.** Use a fan or dehumidifier to dry the floor completely.

 Additional Tips for Cleaning a Basement Concrete Floor After a Flood:

-* If the flood water was contaminated with sewage or other hazardous materials, it is important to contact a professional cleaner.
+* If the flood water was contaminated with sewage or other hazardous materials, it is important to contact a professional cleaner. * If the floor is severely damaged, it may need to be replaced. * To prevent future flooding, consider installing a sump pump or other flood prevention measures.